The Sparse Grids Matlab kit -- a Matlab implementation of sparse grids for high-dimensional function approximation and uncertainty quantification: Introduction

-From a mathematical point of view, the package implements the combination technique form of sparse grids: it is a high-level package, with syntax quite close to the mathematical description of sparse grids, which makes it (hopefully) easy to use, and therefore suitable for quick prototyping and didactic purposes; during the discussion, we will however point out a couple of functionalities (interface with the Matlab Parallel Toolbox and the so-called \emph{grid recycling} and \emph{function recycling}) that make the \SGK reasonably usable for moderate-sized problems (say up to $N \approx 20$ dimensions), although it has been used also for problems with hundreds of random variables, such as in \cite{nobile.eal:adaptive-lognormal} and \cite{ernst.eal:collocation-logn}; we also mention the book \cite{MartinezFrutos2018}, that uses the \SGK for UQ purposes.
+From a mathematical point of view, the package implements the combination technique form of sparse grids.
+It is a high-level package with a syntax quite close to the mathematical description of sparse grids which makes it (hopefully) easy to use and, therefore, suitable for quick prototyping and didactic purposes (for example, it has been used to write the codes of the book \cite{MartinezFrutos2018}). \Ladd{However, we will point out a number of functionalities that make the \SGK usable for realistic UQ problems, as well as for problems with hundreds of random variables: an interface with the Matlab Parallel Toolbox; a strategy to recycle evaluations of $f$ that might be already available from previous computations; a so-called buffering strategy that improves the work allocation when $f$ depends on a very large number of random variables; full compatibility with the UM-Bridge protocol \cite{Seelinger2023:umbridge} for HTTP communication with external software for evaluating $f$.
+These features have been used for example to obtain the results shown in \cite{colombo.eal:discontinuities,piazzola.eal:ferry-paper,chiappetta.eal:additive,seelinger.eal:kubernetes,nobile.eal:adaptive-lognormal,ernst.eal:collocation-logn}. }

+\Ladd{Although being general enough to be used for manipulation of high-dimensional functions in many frameworks, the \SGK is geared towards UQ, as already mentioned.
+In particular, it provides the following UQ tools: collocation points for several random variables (uniform, normal, exponential, gamma, beta, triangular); computation of generalized Polynomial Chaos Expansions \cite{xiu.karniadakis:wiener,ernst:approximability,sudret:sobol} for such random variables; computation of Sobol sensitivity indices \cite{sobol2001,archer.saltelli.sobol:anova,feal:compgeo,sudret:sobol}; approximation of gradients and Hessians of a function, which could be useful for a number of UQ tasks, such as local sensitivity analysis \cite{cacuci:sensitivity}, detection of active subspaces \cite{constantine:book}, Maximum-A-Posteriori estimation of uncertain parameters \cite{thanh-bui.gattas:MCMC,stuart:acta.bayesian,piazzola.eal:SIR,kim.eal:hippylib}, and Markov-Chain Monte-Carlo (MCMC) sampling \cite{petra.ghattas:ice.sheet.MCMC,stuart:acta.bayesian,kim.eal:hippylib}.
+It is also straightforward to connect the \SGK functions with built-in Matlab functions for minimization and MCMC sampling, as well as for standard UQ tasks such as computation of histograms and approximation of probability density functions. }